CTL courses offer students across the disciplines the opportunity to expand the scope of their academic engagement.

 Students in this course develop foundational academic skills while critically exploring current research on cognitive, academic and mental health benefits of exercise and healthy nutrition.
 Lectures are complemented by activities at Toronto Pan Am Sports Centre to foster students’ application of course materials to both their learning and their health.

-CTLB03H Introduction to Service Learning
+CTLB03H Introduction to Community Engaged Learning

 In this experiential learning course, students apply discipline-specific academic concepts as they work with community partners in the service of others.
 Working either within the academic community or with a discipline-related off-campus community partner, students develop problem-solving, professional communication and self-reflective learning skills.